luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 has 11 mandatory fields.

 > ![](https://galaxyproject.github.io/training-material//topics/usegalaxy/images/bam_structure.png)
-> To understand more about the information present in SAM files look briefly in [here](https://samtools.github.io/hts-specs/SAMv1.pdf)
+> Image from [Introduction to differential gene expression analysis using RNA-seq by Friederike Dundar, Luce Skrabanek, Paul Zumbo](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf).
+To understand more about the information present in SAM files look briefly in [here](https://samtools.github.io/hts-specs/SAMv1.pdf)
 > {: .comment}

-> ### :pencil2: Hands-on: Alignment to a reference genome
+>

-> 4. **BAM to SAM** :wrench:: Search in the tool bar on the left 'BAM to SAM'
+> 2. **BAM to SAM** :wrench:: Search in the tool bar on the left 'BAM to SAM'
-> 5. Select the BAM file obtained with bwa-mem
+> 3. Select the BAM file obtained with bwa-mem.Click on the eye next to the output file of this tool and inspect briefly the headers and content of the file.
 >
 >    > ### :question: Questions
 >    >